-Ensuring that patients receive personalised care tailored to their individual needs is at the heart of the NHS Long Term Plan, and NHS England has now published a detailed programme for the development of more personalised approaches (Universal Personalised Care: Implementing the Comprehensive Model).
+28.1 Ensuring that patients receive personalised care tailored to their individual needs is at the heart of the NHS Long Term Plan, and NHS England has now published a detailed programme for the development of more personalised approaches (Universal Personalised Care: Implementing the Comprehensive Model).
 The Contract now includes provision for inclusion of a Development Plan for Personalised Care at Schedule 2M.
 This can be used to set out actions which the commissioner and provider will take to give patients greater choice and control over the way in which their care is delivered.
-This is an optional schedule, use of which will not be appropriate or necessary in every local contract.
-Further advice on completion of the schedule is included in the Particulars.
+This is an optional schedule, but its use will be appropriate in many local contracts and is strongly encouraged.
+Further advice on completion of the Schedule is included in the Particulars.